Last Updated on March 26, 2023

 With NLP, you can train your chatbots through multiple conversations and content examples.
 This, in turn, allows your healthcare chatbots to gain access to a wider pool of data to learn from, equipping it to predict what kind of questions users are likely to ask and how to frame due responses.

 We hope that you now have a better understanding of natural language processing and its role in creating artificial intelligence systems.
-Let’s now move on to the more pressing question of how to create a healthcare chatbot using NLP.
+Let’s now move on to the more details.

 How do healthcare chatbots using NLP work?